abogdanova/SwarmGE/README.md

 # Note on Regex Performance Improvement
 ------------

-This is a fork of PonyGE2 with a fitness function which measures runtime and functionality of regexs.
+This is a fork of PonyGE2 for Genetic Improvement of Regular Expressions.
+Improves existing regexes by seeding them into the population.
+The fitness function measures runtime and functionality of regexes.

 E.g.